tdavidcl/ndspmhd-examples/HYDRO/test2-2Dpairing-instability/README-pairing.txt

 --finally, here is the "right way" to increase the neighbour number without making h larger or causing pairing instabilities:
-  Change the kernel function from the cubic to the quintic 3   ! kernel type (0: cubic spline, 3:quintic)
-  As previously, keep the ratio of h to particle spacing the same:
- 3 1.200   1.000E-03                ! variable h, initial h factor
+  Change the kernel function from the cubic to the quintic ikernel =           3    ! kernel type (0: cubic spline, 3:quintic) As previously, keep the ratio of h to particle spacing the same: hfact =       1.200    ! h in units of mean particle spacing

  but notice now that in the header, the number of neigbours is given by:
        Number of neighbours =    40.72
  compared to using cubic spline with the same value of h = 1.2*(m/rho)^(1/ndim):
        Number of neighbours =    18.10

- The difference is because the M5 Quintic extends to 3h instead of 2h.
+ The difference is because the M6 Quintic extends to 3h instead of 2h.

  The important point is that we have increased the "smoothness" of the summations by using more neighbours, but we have *NOT* changed the value of h.
 This is